ONR-UWF Cyber and Electronic Warfare Workforce Development Program

 Dr. Tarek Youssef, Assistant Professor, Computer and Electrical Engineering

-Dr, Hakki Sevill, Assistant Professor, Intelligent Systems and Robotics
+Dr. Hakki Sevill, Assistant Professor, Intelligent Systems and Robotics

-Guy Garrett, Assistant Director, Center for Cybersecurity
+Guy Garrett, Associate Director, Technology and Training, Center for Cybersecurity

 - Cyber Career Pathways Tool: Interactive tool to explore career options in cybersecurity